Focus Areas

 Let’s dig into BCMA combinations for multiple myeloma patients

 Several BCMA-targeted therapies have demonstrated promising clinical activity in patients with relapsed or refractory multiple myeloma.
 We believe that by inhibiting gamma secretase with nirogacestat, membrane-bound BCMA can be preserved, thereby increasing target density while simultaneously reducing levels of soluble BCMA, which may interfere with BCMA-directed therapies.
-In preclinical models of human multiple myeloma, nirogacestat has shown the ability to meaningfully enhance the activity of BCMA-targeted therapies, and we are currently studying nirogacestat in multiple myeloma patients through clinical collaborations with seven industry–leading developers of BCMA therapies.
+In preclinical models of human multiple myeloma, nirogacestat has shown the ability to meaningfully enhance the activity of BCMA-targeted therapies, and we are currently studying nirogacestat in multiple myeloma patients through clinical collaborations with industry–leading developers of BCMA therapies.

 Let’s take on biomarker-defined metastatic solid tumors